Come for the Jamstack, Stay for the Dreamstack

 It’s hardly boring!
 It just works.
 And it’s going to work as well three years from now as it does today.

 Choose a stack everyone’s cuckoo for today…or swiftly ship a working product customers love tomorrow.
 It’s up to you!

 The web is 30 years old.
 And there’s been many a time we’ve witnessed the desire to “hijack” the browser and make it do things it just wasn’t designed to do.
 From Java applets to Flash plugins to janky rich-client leviathans…these tendencies come and go in waves.

 Most recently we’ve seen it with techniques that consider the browser merely a “build target” of a lofty cross-platform UI toolkit.
-Real talk: have you inspected the HTML on Twitter.com lately?
+Real talk: have you inspected the HTML on a large social network lately?
 It’s “div tag soup” with hundreds of inscrutable class names like

 css-901oao.
-That might pan out for a company the scale of Twitter…but for the rest of us, it’s a terrible idea.
+That might pan out for a handful of “web-scale” companies…but for the rest of us, it’s a terrible idea.

 Unfucking the “Modern” Web, One Open Source Project at a Time